BBN-E/tac-kbp-eal/README.md

 If you are building from an IDE, you will need to [set up annotation processors](http://immutables.github.io/apt.html)

+## Quick Start

+If you just want to use this to recreate the 2016 evaluation scoring (or 2017 when the evaluation references are released) see [the evaluation documentation](Evaluation.md).

 ## Using

 The event argument linking is a complex task with a necessarily complex scoring process.
-We will present a brief overview here, but the to-be-released task description is the authoritative description.
+We will present a brief overview here, but the task description is the authoritative description.

 Systems submitted to the evaluation will produce three outputs given a corpus: